 Where engagements warrant additional depth, we draw on a network of trusted collaborators with specialist expertise, and experience.

-Markets shift, competitors respond, and internal conditions evolve, often unevenly.
+Markets shift, competitors respond, and internal conditions evolve.
 Choices that were sound at one moment place strain on the system when conditions change around them.
+This strain rarely announces itself as a strategic problem.
+It surfaces as execution friction, talent misalignment, governance tension, or margin erosion, symptoms that are frequently misdiagnosed as operational failures rather than signals that the choice architecture needs redesign.

-Recognising when the system of choices must be revisited, and having the leadership capacity to redesign it before performance erodes, separates organisations that sustain advantage from those that can only hold it temporarily.
+Recognising when the system of choices must be revisited, and having the leadership capacity to redesign it before performance erodes, separates organisations that sustain advantage from those that hold it only temporarily.
+It is a leadership discipline: the ongoing capacity to sense when coherence is weakening and to act before the evidence becomes undeniable.

 Strategy and leadership are distinct disciplines with distinct units of analysis.
 At AFC they are connected by a single conviction: that competitive advantage is produced through ongoing system design, and that leaders are the agents who continuously shape and reshape that system as conditions evolve.